 TAKE A SUPPLEMENT

 Many gym junkies swear by supplements, but you’ll want to make sure you’re taking the right kind.
 Experts suggest whey protein and creatine can be very useful for increasing strength and muscle mass while decreasing body fat.
 Some also suggest taking 3-5g of arginine half an hour before your workout to increase your strength and endurance at the gym.
+It is also recommended to take vitamins such as magnesium, iron and vitamin E to help your body recover and build strength in a healthier way.

 DRINK SOME COFFEE